Trump Congratulates Women's Soccer Team on Winning the World Cup

 President Trump congratulated the U.S. Women’s Soccer Team for winning the 2019 World Cup against the Netherlands in a tweet on Sunday, despite a dispute with one of its co-captains, Megan Rapinoe.

 “Congratulations to the U.S. Women’s Soccer Team on winning the World Cup!
 Great and exciting play.
-America is proud of you all!” he tweeted.
+America is proud of you all!” he tweeted:

 Congratulations to the U.S. Women’s Soccer Team on winning the World Cup!
 Great and exciting play.
 America is proud of you all!